 [Essay Prep: Research and Citation is part of a three-class series.
+The other two classes are Essay Prep: Dynamic Thinking and Essay Prep: Reading the Essay.
 This series is based on the former class Kidswrite Intermediate.]

 Research is formalized curiosity.
 It is poking and prying with a purpose. —Zora Neale Hurston